 - Guidance on working at heritage locations (relevant to churches that welcome tourists and other visitors in addition to worshippers)

-Guidance on carrying out temporary safety works to buildings:
+Guidance on carrying out works to buildings to enable safe use and worship:

 In order to make church buildings safe to access, it might be necessary to make physical changes.
-Most of these will be minor and temporary in nature, but some will require PCCs to obtain permissions.
+It might also be necessary to change elements of worship to cater to a mixed audience or people present in the building or tuning in to streamed services from home.
+Some works will be minor and temporary in nature and will therefore not require permission, but some will require PCCs to obtain permissions.

 National guidance has been issued, providing a broadbrush outline of the types of works that might be undertaken and the general principles to consider: